rupak1005/Syncify/README.md

 ### 🔐 Authentication & User Management

 - Auth handled with **Clerk**: supports Google sign-in and user profile management
-- `AuthProvider` sets Clerk JWT in Axios headers for secure backend communication
+- Clerk JWT is set in Axios headers for secure backend communication
 - Protected routes restrict access to authenticated users only
+- Admin features are protected and only visible to admin users

 ---